cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/microtubules/Microtubules-in-vitro_WillsonCorreia.md

 * Progress made in creating small library of monoclonal and polyclonal anti-g-Glu antibodies for identifying glutamylated proteins
 * Caution needed when using these antibodies for immunocytochemistry and interpreting Western blot results
 * Value of 7D2 antibody in identifying glutamylated polypeptides but unable to determine extent of glutamylation.
-**References:**
-* Akasaka et al., (2009) Loss of class III beta-tubulin induced by histone deacetylation is associated with chemosensitivity topaclitaxel in malignant melanoma cells.
-J. Invest.
-Dermatol.
-129, 15161526.
-* Alexander et al., (1991) Characterization of posttranslational modifications in neuron-specific class III beta-tubulin by mass spectrometry.
-Proc.
-Natl.
-Acad.
-Sci.
-U.S.A.
-88, 46854689.
-* Anthony et al., (2004) Radial glia serve as neuronal progenitors in all regions of the central nervous system.
-Neuron 41, 881890.
-* Arai et al., (2002) Distribution of the class II beta-tubulin in developmental and adult rat tissues.
-Cell Motil.
-Cytoskeleton 52, 174182.
-* Arevalo et al., (1990) Tubulin assembly probed with antibodies to synthetic peptides.
-J. Mol.
-Biol.
-214, 105120.
-* Argarana et al., (1977) In vivo incorporation of [14C]tyrosine into the C-terminal position of the alpha subunit of tubulin.
-Arch.
-Biochem.
-Biophys.
-180, 264268.
-* Argarana et al., (1978) Release of [14C]tyrosine from tubulinyl-[14C] tyrosine by brain extract.
-Separation of a carboxypeptidase from tubulin-tyrosine ligase.
-Mol.
-Cell.
-Biochem.
-19, 17.
-* Banerjee et al., (1992) Preparation of a monoclonal antibody specific for the class IV isotype of beta-tubulin.
-Purification and assembly of alpha beta II, alpha beta III, and alpha beta IV tubulin dimers from bovine brain.
-J. Biol.
-Chem.
-267, 56255630.
-* Bhattacharya et al., (2008) A minor beta-tubulin essential for mammalian cell proliferation.
-Cell Motil.
-Cytoskeleton 65, 708720.
-* Binder et al., (1985) The distribution of tau in the mammalian central nervous system.
-J. Cell Biol.
-101, 13711378.
-* Blose et al., (1984) 10-nm filaments are induced to collapse in living cells microinjected with monoclonal and polyclonal antibodies against tubulin.
-J. Cell Biol.
-98, 847858.
-* Caceres et al., (1984) Differential subcellular localization of tubulin and the microtubule-associated protein MAP2 in brain tissue as revealed by immunocytochemistry with monoclonal hybridoma antibodies.
-J. Neurosci.
-4, 394410.

 ---